tikv/community/community-membership.md

 - Respond promptly to PRs
 - Participate in SIG meetings regularly
 - Approve code reviews with LGTM (Looks Good To Me)
+- Get the profile listed on the membership page of the corresponding SIG

 ## Active Contributor

-Active community contributors with certain amount of PR contributions in a SIG as described below.
+Active Contributors are continuously active contributors in the community.
+They can have issues and PRs assigned to them, participate in SIGs through GitHub teams, and pre-submit tests are automatically run for their PRs.

 ### How to become an Active Contributor:

-- Contributed 8 PRs and above to specific SIG within one year
+- Contributed 8 PRs and above to a specific SIG within one year
-- Sponsored by two incumbent Reviewers
+- Sponsored by two incumbent Reviewers in a SIG

->**Note:**
->
-> To be eligible for a SIG, a mimimum of 8 PRs must be exclusive to the specific SIG.

 ### Privileges and responsibilities:

-- Active Contributor is automatically eligible for and will be invited to the corresponding SIG.
+- Get the profile listed on the membership page of the corresponding SIG

 ## Contributor

+New contributors should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.

+### How to become a Contributor:

-- Merged at least 1 PR for any SIG under [TiKV](https://github.com/tikv)
+- Merged at least 1 PR for any SIG

+You are also encouraged to participate in the projects in the following ways:

+- Actively answer technical questions asked by community users in github issues.
+- Help test the projects
+- Help review the pull requests (PRs) submitted by others
+- Help improve technical documents
+- Submit valuable issues
+- Report or fix known and unknown bugs
+- Write articles about source code analysis and usage cases for the - projects.

+### Privileges and responsibilities:

+- Become a member in the SIG
+- Get the profile listed on the membership page of the TiKV community